Services scanner

-See local TCP listeners in the sidebar — Docker-aware, with smart names and custom labels that persist.
+Scan local TCP listeners every 3 seconds.
+Docker-aware, with smart labels and persistent custom names.

 User Agents, System Agents, and System Daemons in one sidebar.